Financial-Times/smartlogic-concordance-transformer/README.md

 ## Introduction

-This service will listen to Kafka for a notification of a change made in Smartlogic, verify whether the change concerns concordance, convert the JSON-LD in the message to a normalised UPP view of a concordance and finally send the JSON to the concordance-rw-dynamo.
+This service will listen to Kafka for a notification of a change made in Smartlogic, verify whether the change concerns concordance, convert the JSON-LD in the message to a normalised UPP view of a concordance and finally send the JSON to the concordances-rw-dynamo.

 ## Installation